vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 - `serverPrivateKeySecret`
    - Name of the secret containing the private key corresponding to the server certificate
    - Mandatory field if `clientTlsAndTokenAuthSettings` is present
+   - A sample secret file is [here](../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/secret.yaml)
+      - The value in secret is base64 encoded
 - `clientRootCaCert`
    - Root CA certificate for the client certificates which will be used by dApps
    - Mandatory field if using `mutualTLS`